j3soon/omni-farm-isaac/README.md

 # Below are optional, only needed if you are using non-default username and password for Nucleus.
 # export OMNI_USER="admin"
 # export OMNI_PASS="admin"
+# export FTP_USER="j3soon"
+# export FTP_PASS="s3cr3t"
 ```

+> If you don't know what to fill in here.
+Double check the `README` file and example `env.sh` file provided by the cluster admin.
+Make sure to update your `FARM_USER` to your own username.

 Then, for each shell session, make sure to source the environment variables by running the following command in the root directory of this repository: